Lisianthus1228/arkhalis/README.md

 To start off click the spinning arkhalis to get the main currency.

 # Keyboard Shortcuts
-- These can be held to buy many very quickly.
+- These can be held to buy many "buildings" very quickly.

 G: Buys guide.
 E: Buys enchanted sword.